Investor Relations

 Specific Risks

-The forward-looking statements in this document are based on the judgment of the Group as of the end of March 2022.
+The forward-looking statements in this document are based on the Group’s judgment as of the end of March 2024.

 Significant Business Risks